AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/enable-email-issues-into-projects.md

   </tr>
   <tr>
    <td role="rowheader">Access level configurations*</td>
-   <td> <p>Edit access to Issues</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+   <td> <p>Edit access to Issues</p> <p><b>NOTE</b>

+   If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can change your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr> <!--
    <tr data-mc-conditions="QuicksilverOrClassic.Draft mode">
     <td role="rowheader">Object permissions</td>